Visiting Student Program Overview

 International Medical Students

-- UCSF DOES NOT accept international students for clinical experiences.
+- UCSF DOES NOT accept students attending international schools for clinical experiences.

 Training Affiliation Agreements